jinxxxxxxxxxx/Optiz_Services/README.md

 * Recommended: **Please make a system restore or a backup before you running the script so you can go back in anytime.**

+# How to run Optiz Script ?

+1. Go to the main page of Optiz_Serivces, click on the top-right green bottom to download
+2. Extract the .zip file somewhere on your PC, and open the folder.
+3. Run Optiz Script.bat as an Administrator/
+4. Once you open the .bat file, you will see a black window with the features, if you want to apply the tweak, type the letter "Y" - Yes, by typeing the letter "N" - No, the tweak won't apply and the service will stay like it was before.
+Be careful with what you selecting, do it step-by-step, sometimes you don't have to choose everything yes.
+5. Once the script finished, do a restart to your PC.

 # Credits
 * [n1kobg](https://n1kobg.blogspot.com/)
 * [equk](https://github.com/equk/windows/tree/master/windows_10)